dylanMPP/DivideAndConquer/doc/TestsDesign.md

 The objective of this test design is to validate the functionality of the `closestPoints(...)` function using different types of sets of points.

 ### Test Plan
-Five sets of points with different characteristics will be used to evaluate the `closestPoints(...)` function:
+Seven sets of points with different characteristics will be used to evaluate the `closestPoints(...)` function:
+- `oneSetPoint:` List with only one pair of points.
+- `threeSetPoints:` List with three pair of points.
 - `normalSetPoints:` List with non-repeated points and no specific order.
 - `repeatedSetPoints:` List with repeated points.
 - `oneRepeatedSetPoints:` List with only one repeated point.